Our volunteers keep Samaritans going. They make it possible for us to be here for those that need someone to listen in times of distress.

 What support and training will I get?

-You’ll be welcomed with an induction, which will give you an understanding of what we do and don’t do.
+You’ll be asked to complete an online induction that will introduce you to Samaritans and give you an understanding of what we do and don’t do.
 We’ll also explain our vision and our values.

 Support in the role